FriskByBergen/RPiParticle/README.md

          Webserver for configuration of that device ID, download and test the code, and install it.

-      c) It will install the client code as a systemd service.
+      c) It will install the client code as a systemd service (make sure to answer yes on the last question).

     It is perfectly OK to run the bin/initrpi script repeatedly.

+### Manual restart

+It should not be necessary to manually restart the friskby client, but if things go wrong for some reason, log in to the raspberry pi and follow these steps:

+1. Stop the current client with: "sudo systemctl stop friskby"

+2. Make sure the device is unlocked and has the correct client version on the webserver.

+3. Essentially repeat the installation procedure.